-- Driver of the online economy: online revenue has been multiplied by 2.5 since 2014
+- Driver of the digital economy: digital revenue has multiplied 3.1 times since 2015.

 Europe is the home of some of the largest trade shows across the world.